timboudreau/meta-update-center/README.md

 Build with Maven and run the JAR.
 Builds can be downloaded [here](http://timboudreau.com/builds).
 _Requires JDK 7 or greater._

+The build creates a merged JAR file which contains all of the project's dependencies, called ``nbmserver-standalone.jar`` which is suitable for deployment and can be run with ``java -jar``.

 Security & Reverse Proxy Setup